mksaraf/kubernetes-lab-tutorial/content/patterns.md

 ### Configuration Templates
 Config Maps and Secrets are a common way of passing configurations data to containerized applications.
 Sometimes, however, these configuration data are only available at the starting time and cannot be placed into static configuration maps or secrets.
 In such cases, configuration data can be placed into Configuration Templates and processed before the startup of the container, for example by a dedicated Init Container.

 In the following example, we're going to create a distributed data store cluster based on Consul.
 This cluster, requires a minimum of three pods running a Consul server.
 The cluster is made when each server instance can connect togheter.
-For this example, we're going to use a Steful Set controller because this is the natural choiche of kuberentes to run distributed stateful applications.
+For this example, we're going to use a Steful Set controller because this is the natural choice run distributed stateful applications in kubernetes.

 The configuration template we're using to setup the Consul cluster is the following ``consul.json`` file